Cooking with Mamma C

 And, if you love walnuts, don't miss this Creamy Walnut Sauce for Pasta.
 And check out my collection of 33 Italian Side Dishes!

-Grilled Romaine with Toasted Walnuts and Parmesan has a nice, smoky flavor and is delicious with a simple vinaigrette.
-A great lunch salad!
+This Grilled Romaine Salad has a nice, smoky flavor and is delicious with toasted walnuts, shaved Parmesan and a simple vinaigrette!

 5 from 3 votes